Disruption-Consulting/autoMigrate/README.md

 Source the database to be migrated before running the migration script.

-For the example below we are migrating database SID "WMLDEV" on AIX server with IP address  to LINUX:
+For all examples in this project we are migrating a database with SID "AIXDB" on AIX server to LINUX:

 ```
-export ORACLE_SID=WMLDEV
+export ORACLE_SID=AIXDB
 export ORAENV_ASK=NO
 . oraenv
 ```